Check If The Key Exists In The C# Dictionary

 TryGetValue is another way that we can check if the key exists.
 It does two things at the same time.
 It checks if the key exists then if the key exists it returns true and the value is pushed on the out parameter.
 If the key does not exist then it returns false and pushes null on the out parameters.
 I tend to use this more than ContainsKey because usually, we don't just want to check if the key exists in the dictionary only but we want to do other operations such uses the value in the dictionary.
 Let's look at an example.

-TryGetValue Method Code example
+TryGetValue Method Code Example

 In this example code, TryGetValue does the key check and if true returns the salary.
 I then use the salary to add 5k to it and assign it to the dictionary.